 High Holiday Schedule

-Please see this letter from Rabbi Nina for a full explanation of our policies.
-Please review as well these Obligations for the High Holiday Services, particularly if you are planning to attend in person.
+We will be requiring that everyone who attends in-person services must wear a mask, for the safety of all attendees.
+Please review these Obligations for the High Holiday Services, particularly if you are planning to attend in person.

-September 20: Second Day of Rosh Hashana: Shofar service and Tashlich only, both will be outdoors.
-10-11 AM (In-person & Livestream)
+September 8: Second Day of Rosh Hashanah: 10 AM (In-person & Livestream)

 Content for the High Holiday services will be uploaded to our YouTube channel.
 Please visit our channel to view many of our typical High Holdiay events: our cantor singing several beloved High Holiday melodies and liturgy; the chanting of the Book of Jonah by one of our congregants; our traditional singing of Hayom; some shofar blowers; and musical performances by congregants.